Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Summary and outlook

-A detailed Bayesian analysis of such models is currently underway, but preliminary results were discussed in section \ref{sec:bayes}.
+A detailed Bayesian analysis of such models is presented in \cite{Hippert:2023bel}, but preliminary results were discussed in section \ref{sec:bayes}.
 This Bayesian analysis considered uniform prior distributions of the free parameters.
 Using the LQCD results for the entropy density and the baryon susceptibility at $\mu_B=0$ as constraints, the posterior distributions for the free parameters of the holographic EMD setup become strongly constrained, as shown in Table \ref{tab:bayesian}.
 Thousands of different EMD models were generated within the constrained posterior distributions that provided holographic predictions for the behavior of the QCD equation of state at finite temperature and baryon density.
 The resulting equation of state has remarkably thin bands, as shown in Fig. \ref{fig:Bayesian}, which are in quantitative agreement with state-of-the-art lattice results for the QCD equation of state also at finite baryon density.\footnote{Although some deviations exist for the baryon charge density at high temperatures and high baryon chemical potentials, as depicted in Fig. \ref{fig:Bayesian}.
-However, that is also precisely in the regime where the expansion scheme may begin to break down from lattice QCD and/or weaker coupling may be relevant.} A complete analysis considering regions of the phase diagram beyond the reach of current lattice simulations and the distribution of critical points predicted by a broader class of holographic EMD models will be presented elsewhere.
+However, that also corresponds to the regime where the expansion scheme may begin to break down in lattice QCD and/or weaker coupling may be relevant.} For a complete analysis considering regions of the phase diagram beyond the reach of current lattice simulations and the distribution of critical points predicted by a broader class of holographic EMD models see \cite{Hippert:2023bel}.